Who Should Apply

 - Lead campus tours

-Students selected as Student Life Ambassadors will have an impact on the campus community as they promote initiatives that enhance student life, build a community of belonging, and cultivate a culture of discipleship through adherence to the honor code and involvement in student activities.
-Other specific duties include (but may not be limited to):
+Students selected as Student Life Ambassadors have a positive impact on the campus community.
+They will promote initiatives that enhance student life, build a community of belonging, and cultivate a culture of discipleship through adherence to the honor code and involvement in student activities.

 - Build channels to receive and track student feedback about the student perspective and experience